sevagmanougian/sevagmanougian/README.md

 - 📫 How to reach me sevagmanougian@gmail.com

 <!---
-sevagmanougian/sevagmanougian is a ✨ special ✨ repository because its `README.md` (this file) appears on your G
+sevagmanougian/sevagmanougian is a ✨ special ✨ repository because its `README.md` (this file) appears on your